pv-hernandez/conflict-juggler.nvim/README.md

 ## Features

-This plugin creates a command called `ConflictSqueezer` that:
+This plugin creates a command called `ConflictJuggler` that:

 - Scans the current buffer and removes the conflict markers when both sides of the conflict are the same.